What are the job application essentials of a fresh graduate in the Philippines?

 No more #gradwaiting because you are now officially unemployed.
 Just kidding!
 What I mean is that you are now a graduate of your respected university and it calls for a celebration already.
 You’re done with school (no more terror profs, lengthy papers, quizzes and pa-major subjects).
 Congratulations!
 But what’s next after that?

 It’s up to you if you are going to take a break first or if you will dive into employment immediately after graduation.
 If you’re the latter and you haven’t started with your job application, you might be confused as hell on where to start or what requirements you need when you apply.
-So here’s the application essentials you will need on your journey to that dream job of yours.
+So here are the application essentials you will need on your journey to that dream job of yours.

 A Comprehensive Resume

 A resume is a written compilation of your education, work experience, credentials, and accomplishments and is used to apply for jobs.
-It is the first thing that an employer looks for in an applicant.
+It is the first thing an employer looks for in an applicant.
 It is your ticket to passing your initial screening before being called for an interview.
 Your resume has only seven seconds to make an impression on your recruiter so make sure those seven seconds count.

 A well-composed resume consist of the following parts: